Southwind Adventures

 With its commanding view, the ruined fortress remains one of the most astonishing megaliths of the ancient world - a single rock battlement is estimated to weigh more that 300 tons.
 On this occasion, the age-old stronghold is again transformed into the focus of Incan spiritual life.

-Dressed in full regalia, the honorary Inca delivers his orations in Quechua, the native tongue that is still spoken in Andean highlands.
-On Sacsayhuaman's broad plaza, a fire is rekindled and a llama ritually "sacrificed" - staged out of consideration for tourists.
+The ceremony is recited in Quechua, the native tongue that is still spoken in Andean highlands.
+On Sacsayhuaman’s broad plaza, a fire is rekindled and a llama ritually “sacrificed” – staged out of consideration for tourists.
 Sounds of panpipes, drums and blaring horns fill the air.
 Traditional dancers representing the four corners of the empire dazzle the eye with riotous flashes of red and gold.

 After the Spanish conquest, Inti Raymi was changed to coincide with the Catholic feast of St. John the Baptist.
 The modern re-creation, based on colonial accounts of the sacred rite, began in the 1940s as a way for Andeans to recapture the spirit and values of their ancestors.
 Today, Inti Raymi is one of the largest pageants in South America, and a source of great cultural pride to Peruvians.